-Another complication of appendectomy is an abscess, a collection of pus in the area of the appendix.
+Another complication of appendectomy is an abscess, a collection of pus in the area of the appendix or pelvis.
 Although abscesses can be drained of their pus surgically, there are also non-surgical techniques, as previously discussed.

 Are there long-term consequences of appendectomy?